jmachkar/EC530_finalproject/README.md

       return data;
     })
     .then((conversation) => {
-      if (conversation === undefined) {
+      // If new data is correct, we move on by doing a post for each participant if (conversation === undefined) {
         console.log("Something failed, conversation response is undefined");
       } else {